SimonMoynihan33/Level-Lounge/TESTING.md

 - Fix: Define as user instead of author to keep consistency with other models.

 ### Bug 04
-Issue - 3 commits with same changes.
+- Issue - Three commits with same changes.
 Commits ` c93ac1d`, `0a5d8ef` and `d5c30f7` are all the same commits.
-This is because I added creds.json to my gitignore file, but it still pushed to github.
-I then tried to reset my repo and IDE to before this using multiple commands in the terminal to no avail.
-To my knowledge there is no way to delete these commits.
-There is no sensitive information in this file which means it is not a critical error, but something I will have to be more careful with in the future.
-After fixing the filepath in gitignore, no difference has been made and the creds.json file still shows in the project repo.
-This is a mistake that I will learn from and ensure it does not happen in the future.
+This is because I added posts.json to my gitignore file, but it still pushed to github.
+All three of these commits were futile attempts at deleting the previous one, and updating it so that posts.json was no longer being pushed to Github.
+After realising this did not work and I could not delete these commits, I searched online for solutions.
+- Cause - Wrong filepath for posts.json.
+- Fix - After alot of searching online and speaking to some developers on stackoverflow, the solution I found was:
+  1. Fix filepath in .gitignore
+  2. Force Git to stop tracking the file with the command `git rm --cached level_lounge/fixtures/posts.json`
+  3. Commit changes
+  4. Verify file is gone by running `git status`

+  I then had to remove the file from Git history and the main repo.
+To do this I:

+  5. Had to run the filter ```git filter-branch --force --index-filter \
+  "git rm --cached --ignore-unmatch level_lounge/fixtures/posts.json" \
+  --prune-empty --tag-name-filter cat -- --all```
+  6. Clean the repo `git reflog expire --expire=now --all && git gc --prune=now --aggressive`
+  7. Force push `git push --force`

+This cleared the file from my repo and its history and stopped Git from tracking it in future commits.

 ### Bug 05
 Issue - Error when `python3 loaddata posts` command was run.